Sngrviv/NLP_article_clustering/README.md

 # Marathi News Article Clustering

-This project provides a user-friendly system for clustering Marathi news articles based on content similarity, with optional LLM-enhanced metadata extraction.
+This project provides a user-friendly system for clustering Marathi news articles based on content similarity and contextual meaning, with optional LLM-enhanced metadata extraction.
 It offers both an interactive Streamlit interface and a lightweight command-line pipeline, combining basic NLP techniques with advanced visualization and analysis tools.

 ## Features